eltydari/sr-loanetl/IMPLEMENTATION.md

 The data will be an aggregate of data across all platforms.
 The schema will consist of 2 tables which establish a relationship between a loan and its periodic status updates.
 New attributes have been created as follows:

 * Platform name (loan table) - the unique identifier for the platform.
-* Record date (status table) - date at which record was generated, this can either be
+* Record date (status table) - date at which record was generated, this can either be the upload date or a user-specified date (for corrections).

+## Architecture

+todo